Banner

 -sama - Used to address masters, leaders, or to someone you wish to pay a great deal of respect to.

--sensei - Used to address teachers or someone you look up to.
+-sensei - Used to address teachers or someone you look up to as a mentor.

 -dono - Used to address someone with great respect.